-The museum houses a robust and varied collection of furnishings and artifacts ranging from Native American stone tools and the 1652 Metcalf great chair (oldest dated American-made chair) to an important collection of Dedham and Chelsea pottery.
+The museum houses a robust and varied collection of furnishings and artifacts ranging from Indigenous Peoples’ stone tools and the 1652 Metcalf great chair (oldest dated American-made chair) to an important collection of Dedham and Chelsea Keramic pottery.
 On exhibit are several rare clocks including one of only two known “astronomical shelf clocks” by Simon Willard.

 The collection includes works by artists including John Constable, Gilbert Stuart, Lilian Westcott Hale and her husband Philip Leslie Hale, Alvan Fisher, Amasa Hewins, and Henry Hitchings, among others.
 The museum also owns the largest collection of silver by Katharine Pratt.

 Top row, left to right: Moses Gragg 1828 double-sided tavern sign.
 Pair of ca. 1740s wedding shoes, Fairbanks family; Paul Revere bell, Boston, 1798 and made for the first Dedham/Norfolk County court house; the bell is in Revere’s ledgers as the smallest he made.
 Chest attributed to John Thurston, ca 1640s-1650s; Thurston also made the oldest dated chair in the colonies (see below left), helped build the Fairbanks House, the oldest timber frame house in North America (1637), and built the first school house in the 1640s (Dedham had the country’s first tax-supported public school).